New Super Mario Bros. 2: Gameplay

-Release
+Development

 In 2010, Shigeru Miyamoto stated that both side-scrolling and 3D Mario games were in development for the Nintendo 3DS.
 Following the release of Super Mario 3D Land, the untitled 2D Super Mario game was announced during a meeting of investors by the president of Nintendo, Satoru Iwata, in late January 2012.
 He described it as a "totally new side-scrolling action Super Mario in 2D as a key title for the Nintendo 3DS".
 Nintendo planned to release the game "in the next fiscal year", which started in April 2012 and ended in March 2013.
 It was subsequently announced to be released on August 17, 2012 in Europe, and August 19, 2012 in North America.

 The game was announced as New Super Mario Bros.
 2, a direct sequel to 2006's New Super Mario Bros., during a Nintendo Direct conference on April 21, 2012, with tentative release dates for Japan, North America, Europe, and Australia in August 2012.
 Nintendo stated New Super Mario Bros.
 2 was created "specifically as a pick-up-and-play experience", accommodating players of all skill levels.
 It was the first retail 3DS game to also be released as a download on the Nintendo eShop on the day of its release.
-The first three packs of courses for Coin Rush mode was released as downloadable content in Japan and Europe on October 2, 2012, followed by North America on October 4, 2012.
+The first three packs of courses for Coin Rush mode were released as downloadable content in Japan and Europe on October 2, 2012, followed by North America on October 4, 2012.
 Six more packs were released.
 The second and third set of two packs was released worldwide on October 25, 2012 and December 5, 2012 respectively and the last set of two was released on December 20, 2012 in North America and Europe and on December 21, 2012 in Japan.
 The final "Gold Classics Pack" was released on November 27, 2012 to celebrate the 300 billion coins milestone and was available to download for free until the end of January 2013.
-In 2014, an updated version featuring all the DLC pre-installed was released, the New Super Mario Bros.
+In 2014, an updated version featuring all the DLC pre-installed was released, New Super Mario Bros.
 2: Gold Edition.
-This version was available exclusively at Wal-Mart for Black Friday 2014 as part of a limited edition Nintendo 3DS XL bundle.
+This version was available exclusively at Walmart for Black Friday 2014 as a digital copy pre-installed on the limited edition New Super Mario Bros.
+2: Gold Edition Nintendo 3DS XL bundle for $399.

+The game was not developed by the same team in charge of the first two New Super Mario Bros. games headed by Shigeyuki Asuke, as they were busy working on New Super Mario Bros.
+U. Instead, it was made by a newly assembled team composed of newer employees, though Mario developer Takashi Tezuka was involved in both games as producer; it was meant to teach newer employees about the development of Super Mario games.